inferno-framework/inferno-reference-server/README.md

 To use as a confidential client, use `SAMPLE_CONFIDENTIAL_CLIENT_ID` as the client id, and `SAMPLE_CONFIDENTIAL_CLIENT_SECRET` as the client secret.

-The Authorization Bearer token is static and can be used directly by setting the `Authorization` header to `Bearer SAMPLE_ACCESS_TOKEN`.
+The Authorization Bearer token can be used directly by setting the `Authorization` header to `Bearer SAMPLE_ACCESS_TOKEN.<SCOPES_ENCODED_IN_BASE_64>`.
+Note that as this server is primarily for demo, this token is not secure.

 To launch an app from the EHR go to `/app-launch`